aydinnyunus/FaceRecognitionSecurity/README.md

 Protect your Computer against strangers !
 If foreigners want to log in to your computer, ring your phone and lock the computer screen automatically.
 ## Features

-Find faces in Live Camera
+Face Recognition in Live Camera

 ![github-small](36f0e3f0-13cb-11e7-8258-4d0c9ce1e419.gif)